 - The API is unstable as it is frequently updated and is incompatible with its previous versions.

-- Since it is not a Framework, Node is considered to be un-opinionated, taking more time to develop.
+- Since it is not a Framework, Node is considered un-opinionated, taking more time to develop.

 Being purely JS based Node is mostly used for websites that need dynamic changes like shopping, gaming or chat.
 Here are a few examples you can refer to.